 The data collected by onboard fisheries observers are a summary of daily fishing activities and related events.
 While the purse-seine vessel is in search mode and the observer is on duty, the observer records data on all sightings of which he/she is made aware.
-The following is a summary of the sighting information that has been collected by IATTC observers since 1979, and national program observers since 1992 (which is generally compatible with data collected by NMFS observers aboard U.S.-flagged vessels since 1975):
+The following is a brief summary of the sighting information that has been collected by IATTC observers since 1979, and national program observers since 1992 (which is generally compatible with data collected by NMFS observers aboard U.S.-flagged vessels since 1975):

-- a.
-Type of searching gear carried aboard the vessel (e.g., radar, helicopter, high-power binoculars); - b.
-Estimates of dolphin herd size (number of animals) and species composition for each sighting (observer and vessel crew initial estimates; observer best estimate); - c.
-Estimates of bearing and distance to each sighting from the purse-seine vessel and the ship's location; - d.
-The cue that led to the sighting (e.g., birds, splashes); - e.
-The method used to first sight a dolphin group (vessel crew using high-powered binoculars, vessel crew in helicopter, vessel crew using bird radar, or other).
-Observers report which search method they believe to have first detected the dolphin herd. - f.
-Date and time of the sighting; - g.
-If the dolphin herd was seen previously; - h.
-Whether the dolphin herd is later involved in a purse-seine set, so that the original sighting can be linked to the set information.
+- a) Information as to the type of searching gear carried aboard the vessel (e.g., presence of radar, helicopter); - b) Estimates of dolphin school size (number of animals) and species composition for each sighting (observer and vessel crew initial estimates; observer best estimate); - c) Estimates of bearing and distance to each sighting from the purse-seine vessel; - d) The cue that led to the sighting (e.g., birds, splashes); - e) The search "method" to first report the sighting (vessel crew using high-powered binoculars, vessel crew in helicopter, vessel crew using bird-radar, other).
+Observers report which search method they believe to have first detected the dolphin school, however they are dependent on the vessel crew for the majority of the sightings, and the crew are searching for dolphins associated with yellowfin tuna, and not dolphins per se.
+Therefore, it is impossible to unequivocally determine which search method first saw the dolphin school; - f) Date and time of the sighting; - g) If the dolphin school was seen previously; - h) If the dolphin school is later involved in a purse-seine set, this information is recorded so that the original sighting can be linked to the set.